-Section 5204(d) establishes that a person may not be charged under both Section 5201(b) and Section 5204(a) for possession of drug paraphernalia pertaining to the use of marijuana.
+Section 1424(d) establishes that a person may not be charged under both Section 1422(b) and Section 1424(a) for possession of drug paraphernalia pertaining to the use of marijuana.
 This corresponds to 16 Del.
 C. § 4771(a), preserving the exception in the second sentence of that provision.
-Insofar as the exception in § 4771(a) applies to the civil penalties for marijuana possession that have not been relocated to the Proposed Code, however, the language of § 4771(a) must be preserved in Title 16.
+Insofar as the exception in § 4771(a) applies to the civil penalties for marijuana possession that have not been relocated to the Improved Code, however, the language of § 4771(a) must be preserved in Title 16.

-Section 5204(e) grades the offenses in Subsections (a)-(c).
+Section 1424(e) grades the offenses in Subsections (a)-(c).
 Generally, the grades reflect the same penalties established in 16 Del.
 C. §§ 4771 and 4774, but have been translated to fit within the proposed grading scheme.
-However, the grades in Subsection (e)(2) have been set at one grade lower than current law provides for the same conduct.
-The legislation authorizing this Proposed Code mandates that "disproportionate" statutes be identified and rectified.
+However, the grades in Subsection (e)(2)-(3) have been set at one grade lower than current law provides for the same conduct.
+The legislation authorizing this Improved Code mandates that "disproportionate" statutes be identified and rectified.
 The proportionality of an offense's authorized punishment is directly tied to the grade assigned to that offense.
 An offense's grade could be either disproportionately high or low.
-The nonpartisan consultative group supervising the drafting process for this Proposed Code has scrutinized the relative grading of all offenses, and has decided that this offense's grade is disproportionately high when compared to other offenses of the same grade in current law.
+The nonpartisan Working Group supervising the drafting process for this Improved Code has scrutinized the relative grading of all offenses, and has decided that this offense's grade is disproportionately high when compared to other offenses of the same grade in current law.
 The grade of this offense has been changed to reflect that judgment.
-Subsection (e)(4) corresponds to the grading provision in 16 Del.
+Subsection (e)(5) corresponds to the grading provision in 16 Del.
 C. § 4774(d) specifically, but separates it into its elements for easier reading and application.
-Note that Subsection (e)(2)(A) sets the grade of possession with intent to deliver drug paraphernalia at one grade lower than the completed offense, for the reasons given above.
-See the Commentary to proposed Section 5202(c)(2).
-Section 5204(f) lists defined terms referenced in Section 5204.
-The terms in Subsections (f)(1) and (2) are defined in Section 5110.
-See the Commentary to Section 5110 for an explanation of how the defined terms relate to current Delaware law.
-The term in Subsection (f)(3) is defined outside of the Criminal Code in Title 16.
+Note that Subsection (e)(2) sets the grade of possession with intent to deliver drug paraphernalia at one grade lower than the completed offense, for the reasons given above.
+See the Commentary to Section 1423(c)(2).
+Section 1424(f) lists defined terms referenced in Section 1424.
+The terms in Subsection (f)(1) are defined in Section 103.
+See the Commentary to Section 103 for an explanation of how the defined terms relate to current Delaware law.
+The term in Subsection (f)(2) is defined outside of the Criminal Code in Title 16.

 Factors for Determination Not Included.
-Section 5204 does not include 16 Del.
+Section 1424 does not include 16 Del.
 C. § 4772, which sets forth a non-exclusive list of factors a court should consider in determining whether an object is drug paraphernalia.
-It is unnecessary to list any factors for the Court in this provision because judges have the Delaware Uniform Rules of Evidence, logic, and experience to guide them, in addition to a very specific definition of "drug paraphernalia" in Title 16.
+It is unnecessary to list any factors for the Court in this provision, primarily because there is already a very specific definition of "drug paraphernalia" in Title 16.
+To the extent the list of factors provides a different rule than would be otherwise followed under the Delaware Uniform Rules of Evidence, it is an inconsistency that should be corrected.

-Comment on Section 5205.
+Comment on Section 1425.
 Prescription Drug Registrant Offenses

 Generally.
-Section 5205 combines current Delaware offenses related to prescription drug registrants: unlawfully distributing prescription drugs, and administering performance-enhancing steroids
+Section 1425 combines current Delaware offenses related to prescription drug registrants: unlawfully distributing prescription drugs, and administering performance-enhancing steroids

 Relation to current Delaware law.
-Section 5205(a) defines the offense of unlawfully distributing prescription drugs, corresponding to 16 Del.
+Section 1425(a) defines the offense of unlawfully distributing prescription drugs, corresponding to 16 Del.
 C. § 4759(a)(1) and incorporating the necessary features of the prohibitions found in 16 Del.
 C. § 4739.
 The "except as authorized by law" provision in Subsection (a) covers the exceptions and authorizations of certain behavior found throughout § 4739.
 The offense definition in Subsection (a)(3) adds a "knowing" culpability requirement that is present in other, similar offenses in the current statute.
 See 16 Del.
 C. § 4757(a)(1).
-Note that Subsection (a)(5) specifically corresponds to the portion of § 4759(a)(2) dealing with distribution and dispensing of prescription drugs.
+Note that Subsection (a)(5) specifically corresponds to the portion of § 4759(a)(2) dealing with distributing and dispensing prescription drugs.